ViddeM/vrecipes/README.md

 1. Either setup oauth2 login using one of the supported providers (github/facebook/microsoft/google) or set the `auth_enabled` environment variable to `false`.
 1. Run the main method in `backend/cmd/vrecipes/main.go`.

+### Makefile
+In the root folder there is also a Makefile with the following commands:
+  - `mock` (also the default): inserts mock values into the database.
+  - `clear-db`: Clears the database (completely!) will require migrations to be re-run (i.e. restarting the backend).

 ## Environment variables
 The environment variables that can / have to be specified for the project.
 Note that for the moment ALL variables must exist / be non-empty to start the project.

 ### Frontend
- - `REACT_APP_MODE` (string): Possible values and their meaning:
-    - `prod`: Production mode.
-    - `beta`: *deprecated* print a warning label on the page regarding the beta-status of the project.
-    - `develop`: Development mode, displays a `debug` header on the top of the page.
- - `HTTP_PROXY` (string): Only used for development, specifies where to proxy http requests, default is `http://host.docker.internal:5000` which (together with the `docker-compose`) specifies the host machine on port `5000` where the backend should exist in development.
+ - `NEXT_PUBLIC_BASE_URL`: Url to the backend seen from the server-side nextjs docker container, default is `http://host.docker.internal:5000/api` which (together with the `docker-compose`) specifies the host machine on port `5000` where the backend should exist in development.
+In production this should be set to the domain the website is hosted on.

 ### Backend
  - `db_user` (string): Username for the database.